-- This position requires the incumbent to hold a current and valid Working with Children Check. - Occasional work out of ordinary hours, travel, fieldwork etc.
+- This position requires the incumbent to hold a current and valid Working with Children Check.
+This clearance can be arranged by the University of Melbourne prior to the successful applicant starting. - Occasional work out of ordinary hours, travel, fieldwork etc.